ZHANGW31/Speech-WPM-Analyser/README.md

 Depending on the type of situation you're in, different levels of WPM is suited for each situation.

-Progression update:
+**Progression update:

-Currently testing out the functionalities of the Speech API, and experiementing with possible ways to implement the realtime counting solution.
+Currently testing out the functionalities of the Speech API, and experimenting with possible ways to implement the realtime counting solution.

 I tried to split the result text into a string array with space, comma and period delimiters.
 Hello,  it's me. yielded a count of 5.